Capital Extraction Framework — White Paper | Value-Trades

 9. Conclusion

-Over time, this engine aims to deliver strong, stable compounding that can support both financial independence and meaningful giving.
+Over time, the goal is a repeatable engine that can deliver explainable, auditable, and risk-first compounding — supporting both financial independence and meaningful giving.

 Disclaimer: Educational illustration only; not investment advice.
 Options involve risk, including the potential loss of principal.
 Dividends may change and early assignment is possible.
 Use with valuation discipline and appropriate risk controls.